An order with a huge variety of birds. Hover over a series of photos to control the images. If you see an ID error, please contact me!

 Ruby-Crowned Kinglet (Regulus calendula)

-All three images are of the same male.
-None is good; I included the blurriest image because it nonetheless shows one of the characteristic markings of this species.
+All three images of a male are of the same individual.
+None is good; I included the blurriest image because it shows one of the characteristic markings of this species.
 Specifically, the pale eye ring is wide fore and aft and narrow top and bottom.
 The same image shows just a hint of the red crest sported by males of this species.
 When the crest is folded down, you may not notice it at all.

 White-Breasted Nuthatch (Sitta carolinensis)